asmuth/clip/doc/collect_via_statsd.md

     <metricname>:<value>

-A simple way to send in metrics from your command line if you have metric-collectd running on port 8125 would be to use the `netcat` utility:
+A simple way to send in metrics from your command line if you have metricd running on port 8125 would be to use the `netcat` utility:

     $ echo "foo:1" | nc -u -w0 127.0.0.1 8125